ProtonVPN/ios-mac-app/libraries/Search/README.md

 ## Testing

-The project contains a unit tests target that you can run directly from Xcode or from Fastlane with `fastlane ios_search_test`.
+The project contains a unit tests target that you can run directly from Xcode.
+It is also run from an app unit tests testplan duing testing on CI.